Supporting Children with Learning Disabilities: A Parent’s Guide

 Watch for the real bottleneck

-A child who “hates reading” may be dealing with decoding or comprehension trouble.
-A child who “is lazy with math” may actually have weak number sense or dyscalculia-related difficulty.
-The visible complaint is not always the actual problem.
+A child who “hates reading” may actually be struggling with decoding.
+A child who “is bad at math” may have weak number sense or dyscalculia-like difficulty.
+The visible complaint is not always the true problem.

-For children with learning disabilities, small gains often require real effort.
-Noticing those gains matters.
+For children with learning disabilities, small gains often take real work.
+Those gains deserve to be seen.

 How to work with teachers and schools